tyler-civitas/script_library/README.md

 # script_library
-Minor scripts in bash and python
+Minor scripts in bash (.sh) and python (.py)

+---

+### convert_tab_to_csv.py
+A command-line invoked, very verbose, tab-delimited to csv-delimited file converter that outputs all lines to STDOUT to make its changes transparent.
+Includes representative strings with escape characters printed.

+Module instructions:
+'''python
+"""Converts a tab delimited file to a CSV
+FORMAT: python convert_tab_to_csv.py input_file.txt output_file.csv
+Will OVERWRITE existing output file if one is present."""
+'''

+---